seanhogunkim/SnakeGameJava/README.md

 # SnakeGameJava
 Simple snake game created in Java.
-My attempt to deepen my understanding of object oriented programming.
+My attempt to learn swing GUI
 To play the download the Game folder, source code is in source folder